MiscellaneousMongoose/Digital-Signal-Design/Assignment 6/README.md

-Like the previous project this Nexys-A7 can provide calculations in hexadecimal but with the additional ability of subtraction.
+Like the previous project this Nexys-A7 can provide calculations in hexadecimal but with the additional ability of subtraction usin the BTND button.